bigtreeshen/caffe/README.md

 This my own Caffe branch, work with ZHAN Huangying.

-Two layers added by us in this branch, which is,
+Two layers added by us in this branch, which are,

 #MaskLayer
-using feature map and correspond coefficients to generate mask.
+Using feature map and correspond coefficients to generate mask.
 ##usage

 layer